 - 2 Tablespoons water

-- olive oil spray or olive oil for drizzling
+- olive oil, spray or drizzle for eggplant

-- 2 ½ cup italian gravy or store bought marinara
+- 2 ½ cup italian gravy (affiliate link), or store bought marinara

 - 2 cups shredded mozzarella cheese